meltano/meltano/docs/src/plugins/loaders/redshift.md

 This document describes the `transferwise` variant, which was originally built to be used with [PipelineWise](https://transferwise.github.io/pipelinewise/).

-Alternative options are currently not discoverable.
+Alternative options are currently not discoverable within Meltano.

 ## Getting Started